limarkdl/next-gym-fullstack/README.md

 ## PET: WingSpan - Your Workout Manager
 > THIS PROJECT IS BEING RECOVERED FROM ABANDONED CONDITION.
+SUCCESSFULLY REDESIGNING AND DEVELOPING.
+> At this point there are no registration available.
+Will be available by a request once there are some really useful functionality.
 ![Frame 13(1)](https://github.com/limarkdl/next-gym-fullstack/assets/116545670/c0753175-2853-45d1-9ead-afa78db4d439)

 This project is designed as a practice environment for NextJS development, utilizing a comprehensive set of modern web development tools and libraries.
 Below is a detailed list of the technologies and libraries being used or planned for use: